CA Brive

 Club Athlétique Brive Corrèze Limousin, also referred to as CA Brive, Brive ([bʁiv]) or CAB, is a French professional rugby union club based in Brive-la-Gaillarde, in the Corrèze department.
-They compete in the first-tier Top 14 competition.

 Brive is a historical member of French rugby union, being one of the clubs that spent the most seasons in the top French domestic competition.
-"Les Coujous" also won the Heineken Cup in 1997, defeating Leicester Tigers in the final in a 28-9 win.
+"Les Coujous" also won the Heineken Cup in 1997, defeating Leicester Tigers in the final in a 28–9 win.

 Many great players, both French and foreign, played for the club currently headed by Simon Gillham, and the youth academy has a good reputation.
 Brive players who also on to play for France include: Amédée Domenech, nicknamed "Le Duc" ("The Duke") who played there in the 1950s and 60s, and gave his name to the stadium after his death in 2003; prolific flanker Olivier Magne, fly-halves Christophe Lamaison and Alain Penaud, number-eight Jean-Luc Joinel and hooker Michel Yachvili, the father of Dimitri Yachvili, also wore the black and white jersey.

 Their home ground is the 14,759-capacity Stade Amédée-Domenech and the club colours are black and white.